 Not only am I a sucker for vintage luggage, but for vintage brands as well.
+(If you’re on Pinterest be sure to follow this board for all things LV vintage luggage porn)

 Maybe this post should be called, “How to build your brand like a Malletier.” or “How a trunk maker changed the world.”
 For those of you who are curious, ‘Retracing the Trunk’ by Les Courtisans details is a visual exploration of one of the brand’s iconic designs.